Skip to Content

 £

-No guide to late-night eats is complete without including the most famous 24-hour restaurant London has to offer.
+No guide to late-night eats is complete without including one of the city’s most famous after-dark spots.
 Launched originally on Fulham Road in 1995, VQ has sprawled itself out across London in recent years.

 VQ is a no-nonsense diner boasting a menu packed with smashing all-day breakfast options, milkshakes, and so naughty they’re nice ice cream sundaes.
 We love the steak and eggs, with all the trimmings.